DawsonMyers/geo-cli/Readme.md

             ps
                 List running geo-cli db containers.
             init
                 Initialize a running db container with geotabdemo or an empty db with a custom name.
+                  Options:
+                    -y
+                      Accept all prompts.
+            psql [db name]
+                Open a psql session to geotabdemo in the running geo-cli db container.
+The username and password used to connect is geotabuser and vircom43, respectively. bash
+                Open a bash session with the running geo-cli db container.
         Example:
             geo db start 2004
+            geo db start -y 2004
             geo db create 2004
             geo db rm 2004
             geo db rm --all